Evolutionary Reinforcement Learning for Sample-Efficient Multiagent Coordination: Experiments

+Each agent can also locally compute its distance to its closest POI and use it as its agent-specific reward.
+Its observation comprises two channels to detect POIs and rovers, respectively.
+Each channel receives intensity information over $10^\circ$ resolution spanning the $360^\circ$ around the agent's position loosely based on the characteristic of a Pioneer robot \citep{thrun2000real}.
+This is similar to a LIDAR.
+Since it returns the closest reflector, occlusions make the problem partially-observable.
+A coupling factor of $1$ is similar to the cooperative navigation task in \cite{lowe2017multi}.
+We test coupling factors from $1$ to $7$ to capture extremely complex coordination objectives.

 \textbf{Compared Baselines:} We compare the performance of MERL with a standard neuroevolutionary algorithm (EA) \citep{fogel2006}, MADDPG \citep{lowe2017multi} and MATD3, a variant of MADDPG that integrates the improvements described within TD3 \citep{fujimoto2018addressing} over DDPG.
 Internally, MERL uses EA and TD3 as its team-reward and agent-specific reward optimizer, respectively.
-MADDPG on the other hand was chosen as it is the state-of-the-art multiagent RL algorithm.
-We implemented MATD3 ourselves to ensure that the differences between MADDPG and MERL do not originate from having the more stable TD3 over DDPG.
+MADDPG was chosen as it is the state-of-the-art multiagent RL algorithm.
+We implemented MATD3 to ensure that the differences between MADDPG and MERL do not originate from having the more stable TD3 over DDPG.

+Further, we implement MADDPG and MATD3 using either only global team reward or mixed rewards where the local, team-specific rewards were added to the global reward.
+The local reward function was simply defined as the negative of the distance to the closest POI.
+In this setting, we sweep over different scaling factors to weigh the two rewards - an approach commonly used to shape rewards.
+These experimental variations allow us to evaluate the efficacy of the differentiating features of MERL as opposed to improvements that might come from other ways of combining reward functions.

 \textbf{Methodology for Reported Metrics:} For MATD3 and MADDPG, the team network was periodically tested on $10$ task instances without any exploratory noise.
 The average score was logged as its performance.
 For MERL and EA, the team with the highest fitness was chosen as the champion for each generation.
 The champion was then tested on $10$ task instances, and the average score was logged.
 This protocol shielded the reported metrics from any bias of the population size.
 We conduct $5$ statistically independent runs with random seeds from $\{2019, 2023\}$ and report the average with error bars showing a $95\%$ confidence interval.
 All scores reported are compared against the number of environment steps (frames).
 A step is defined as the multiagent team taking a joint action and receiving a feedback from the environment.
 To make the comparisons fair across single-team and population-based algorithms, all steps taken by all teams in the population are counted cumulatively.